 Libreria Acqua Alta (Venice)

 This eccentric spot is emblematic of its location: Venice, aka “the floating city.”
-To protect its books from rising rides and flooding, Libreria Acqua Alta, which translates to “high water bookstore,” keeps many of its books snugly packed into makeshift vessels, including bathtubs, bins and gondolas.
+To protect its books from rising tides and flooding, Libreria Acqua Alta, which translates to “high water bookstore,” keeps many of its books snugly packed into makeshift vessels, including bathtubs, bins and gondolas.
 The practice is effective, but it also makes the delightfully ramshackle store a fun and unique place for visitors, whether they’re looking for a vacation read or just a photo.
 Bonus: The store is a favorite hangout for friendly neighborhood cats.